drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	#figure(
 		image("main/plotting/blocksizeVsTime/blocksizeVsTime.png", width: 80%),
-		caption: [Showing the time it took for the GPU DT code to run with $10^5$ points while varying the number of threads per block also know as the block size.
-This is a rather naiive way of finding the optimal number of threads per block as a better analysis *TODO* would involve logically similar block of code to have their own block size.
-Currently the block size doesn't rationally affect the runtime.
+		caption: [Showing the time it took for the GPU DT code to run with $10^5$ points while varying the number of threads per block which is also known as the block size.
+				  We clearly see increasing the number of threads per block decreases performance.
+				  This is likely due to the way we imlemented some features of the code using shared memory, which in this case with a larger block size more atomic opertaions will lead to serialized behaviour with the exception of very small block sizes.
 		],
 	) <blocksizeVsTime_plt>